"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Discussion

-As compared to other forms of gig work, the design of the OnlyFans platform offered multiple factors that participants found preferable to other forms of gig work.
-First, whilst there is a black-box ranking system for creators to help convey how popular they are, on OnlyFans there is no direct rating system per se, which is a distinction our participants found preferable to other kinds of gig work that may be algorithmically dictated according to client rating.
+As compared to other forms of gig work, the design of the OnlyFans platform has multiple factors that participants found preferable to other forms of gig work.
+First, whilst there is a black-box ranking system for creators to help convey how popular they are, OnlyFans has no direct rating system for creators.
+This is a distinction our participants found preferable to other kinds of gig work, which may subject them directly to client ratings and algorithmically dictate their ability to work based on those ratings~\cite{kim2018impacts, raval2016standing}.

-Second, OnlyFans allows for passive income opportunities (where the same piece of content may be sold multiple times).
-There is a ceiling to the number of pieces of work (and therefore income) one may physically complete on Uber, UberEats, Upwork, TaskRabbit, and so on.
-Thus OnlyFans has the potential for greater financial return on the time/energy invested into it by the creator.
-The financial possibilities of OnlyFans over other types of gig work were a motivating factor for most of our participants despite the fact that we found that many participants did not make the amount of income they hoped.
-We note that we interviewed more than one creator who had genuinely reached the level where content sales were steady enough to self-generate more than adequate income, but this had taken enormous amounts of steady, creative, driven labor over many months.
-There are several reasons why it is complex to study the actual per hour return on work on OnlyFans: creators do many different kinds of work for their wage, including networking, promotion off platform and content creation itself---however further research should strive to investigate this in order to better support creators.
+Second, OnlyFans allows for passive income opportunities.
+There is a hard limit to the number of jobs one may physically complete on Uber, Upwork, TaskRabbit and so on, which in turn limits one's possible income.
+On OnlyFans, the same piece of content can be sold multiple times, offering the potential for greater financial return on the time/energy invested into it by the creator.
+The financial possibilities of OnlyFans over other types of gig work were a motivating factor for most of our participants despite the fact that many participants did not make the income they hoped.
+We note that there are several reasons why it is complex to study the actual per-hour return on work on OnlyFans: creators do many different kinds of work for their wage---including networking, promotion off-platform, and content creation itself---and different creators get different returns on their investments as a result of a variety of factors detailed in Section~\ref{sec:results:ofwork}.
+However, we interviewed more than one creator who had achieved enough steady content sales to generate substantial income although this had taken enormous amounts of persistent, creative, driven labor over many months.
+Further research should investigate the effort-to-income ratio---and the role of intersectional marginalization in this financial return---on OnlyFans in order to better support creators.